aghie/head-qa/README.md

 > Date of the last update of the documents object of the reuse: January, 14th, 2019.

-HEAD-QA tries to make these questions accesible for the Natural Language Processing community.
+HEAD-QA tries to make these questions accessible for the Natural Language Processing community.
 We hope it is an useful resource towards achieving better QA systems.
 The dataset contains questions about the following topics:

 - Medicine.
 - Nursing.